earthlab/14ers-git/14ers/Huron_Peak.md

 **Range: Collegiate Peaks**
 **Latitude, Longitude: 38.945423 N, -106.438126 W**
-**Interesting facts: There was snow on this mountain last weekend!**
+**Interesting facts: There was snow on this mountain last weekend!

+This mountain was named after the Huron Indians.

+**